 Emotional wellness is the ability to understand oneself and adequately cope with the challenges life brings.
-It encompasses optimism, self-esteem, self-acceptance and the ability to share feelings.
-Emotional wellness is a dynamic state that fluctuates frequently with your other six dimensions.
+It encompasses optimism, self-esteem, self-acceptance, and the ability to share feelings.
+Emotional wellness is a dynamic state that fluctuates frequently with your other seven dimensions.

 - Prioritize your time based on what you value most.

 - Set aside 10 minutes just for “you” each day - take a walk, sit in silence, meditate, or dream.

 - Get rid of bad habits that get in the way of the life you value.

 - Spend some time doing things you enjoy.